AlexMabry/grafana.org/content/blog/2019-03-29-timeshift-ep83.md

 +++

 ### Welcome to TimeShift
-This week we have articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project, Loki, and lots more.
+This week we have updates and articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project, Loki, and lots more.
 Plus learn how to make your own air quality monitor.

 See an article we missed?
 [Contact us](mailto:hello@grafana.com).